Earnings disappointment may stall chase for outperforming China stocks

 Net outflows were recorded for the 20th time in 22 weeks in the week ended July 31, according to funds tracker EPFR.
 Short selling on the Hong Kong bourse has also consistently topped 10 percent in the past two months, compared with an 8 percent historical average.

-That has left valuations for these cyclical at historic lows, in some cases even below those seen in the aftermath of the 2008-09 financial crisis.
+That has left valuations for these cyclicals at historic lows, in some cases even below those seen in the aftermath of the 2008-09 financial crisis.

 In recent weeks, investors have started to dip their toes back into some large cap steel and cement stocks, which are likely to benefit from any industry-wide consolidation that Beijing pushes through.